 She has appeared as a speaker at many venues including Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, the British Library, RichMix, Foyles, Daunts, among others, and at many bookshops.
 She has participated in festivals around the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, and Melbourne, Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre of Books, Writing and Ideas.

+She has a BA and MA in English from Cambridge University.
 In 2022 she was elected a Fellow of the Royal Geographical Society and Writer-in-Residence at the Manchester Museum.